 - Include Your Son or Daughter in Deciding Consequences: Bringing your son or daughter into the process of coming up with a consequence for his/her actions can be extremely beneficial.
 It shows that you respect them and their input, making it easier for them to express how they feel to you.

 - Notice When They Do Something Right: It can be easy to focus on the annoying, pesky things that your teen does and overlook the things they do right.
 By noticing and praising them for doing something well, it reinforces the behavior.

 - It Won’t Happen Immediately: Changing behavior is a process, it takes time.
 Don’t expect your teen to suddenly halt their teenage rebellion because you had a little progress.
 You have to change your behavior, too.
 Be consistent.

 Trails Carolina’s wilderness therapy program was founded with a singular goal – to help families reconnect, heal, and thrive.
 Over the years, our approach has been shown to produce lasting, positive outcomes, delivering on that mission.

 Each child that enters our campus is unique and brings their own needs and challenges.
-Immediately, we get to work making sure they receive the support they need, starting by introducing them to their single-gender, age-appropriate group they’ll be growing with.
+Immediately, we get to work making sure they receive the support they need, starting by introducing them to the single-gender age-appropriate group they’ll be growing with.